top of page

 Speed Skydiving

-In a stable, head down position, the human body has an average terminal speed of around 240-290 km/h (around 150-180 mph).
-Further minimizing body drag and streamlining the body position allows the skydiver to reach higher speeds in the vicinity of 480 km/h (300 mph).
+In a stable, head-down position, the human body has an average terminal speed of around 240-290 kph (around 150-180 mph).
+Further minimizing body drag and streamlining the body position allows the skydiver to reach higher speeds in the vicinity of 480 kph (300 mph).

-During competition, Speed Skydiving athletes each have eight jumps to attempt their fastest speed.
-This is measured by a Speed Measuring Device (SMD) worn on their helmet.
-This device has GPS positioning and the judges use the data to view the speed reached on each jump.
-The fastest three seconds for each jump is what is used to determine their score.
+During competition, speed skydiving athletes each have eight jumps to attempt their fastest speed.
+This is measured by a position logging device (PLD) worn on their helmet.
+This device is GPS enabled, and the judges use the data to view the speed reached on each jump.
+The fastest three seconds while in the performance window determines the score.

 Official rules: Skydiver's Competition Manual Chapter 15